tabrown19SP2025/tabrown19SP2025.github.io/README.md

 Hey!
 I'm currently studying Web Design and UX Design.
 When I’m not working on creative projects, I love:

 - Listening to music (especially metal and alternative rock )
-- Hanging out with my friends and having good times
+- Spending time with my friends
 - Exploring nature and seeing cool, beautiful places
 - Spending time with cats — they're the best companions